The-Marcy-Lab-School-Assignments/swe-sr-2-3-king-joshua/README.md

 ### Response 2

+The difference between `justify-content` and `align-items` in Flexbox is the axis that it controls the alignment of items on.
+The `justify-content` property controls the alignment and positioning of flex items on the main axis within the container, while the `align-items` property controls the alignment and positioning of flex items on the cross axis.

+The main axis is the primary direction in which flex items are laid out, determined by the `flex-direction` property.
+For example:

+- If `flex-direction` is `row` (default), the main axis runs horizontally from left to right.
+- If `flex-direction` is `column`, the main axis runs vertically from top to bottom.

+The `justify-content` property controls the alignment and spacing of flex items along the main axis.
+It can align items to the start, center, or end of the main axis, or distribute them evenly with spacing options like space-between, space-around, or space-evenly.

+The cross axis is perpendicular to the main axis.
+If the main axis is horizontal (`flex-direction: row`), the cross axis runs vertically, and if the main axis is vertical (`flex-direction: column`), the cross axis runs horizontally.

+- The align-items property controls the alignment of flex items along the cross axis.
+For example, it can align items to the start, center, or end of the cross axis, or stretch them to fill the container's cross-axis space.

 ## Prompt 3

 Describe the difference between `grid-template-areas` and `grid-template-columns`/`grid-template-rows`.
 When might you prefer one approach over the other?